astronomer/docs/learn/airflow-opensearch.md

     ```

-4. Add the following configuration to your `.env` file to create an [Airflow connection](connections.md) between Astro and your OpenSearch instance.
+4. Add the following configuration to your `.env` file to create an [Airflow connection](connections.md) between Airflow and your OpenSearch instance.
 If you already have a cloud-based OpenSearch instance, you can connect to that instead of the local instance by adjusting the values in the connection.

     ```text
     AIRFLOW_CONN_OPENSEARCH_DEFAULT='{